about HRTF stereo-surround recording methods & gear

 with refined very quiet/external-internal noise immune inputs.

-For lowest noise ANALOG recording performance, run deck
+For lowest noise ANALOG recording performance, run deck solely

-true BALANCED output MIC/LINE externally connected equipment.
+BALANCED output MIC/LINE externally connected equipment.

 is a true input/output balanced powering adapter for connector